Skip to main content

 Location: Seattle, WA

-One of the oldest public universities on the West Coast, UW is another “Public Ivy” with a strong reputation as a leader in public education.
+One of the oldest public universities on the West Coast, the University of Washington is another “Public Ivy” with a strong reputation as a leader in public education.
 With campuses in Seattle, Bothell, and Tacoma, the university contains a number of schools and colleges.
-Students have access to a cutting-edge curriculum, along with plenty of choices in extracurriculars—more than 800 student organizations.
+Students have access to a cutting-edge curriculum, along with an abundance of extracurricular activities—it’s home to more than 1,000 student organizations.

-Learn more about UW and see your chances of acceptance.
+Learn more about the University of Washington and see your chances of acceptance.

 Location: San Diego, CA